Skip to content

 Words for Work: Dream Big develops literacy skills, raises aspirations and challenges stereotypes for children in Key Stage 1 and Lower Key Stage 2.
 It is completely free for schools to take part.

-Through a variety of interactive play and skills-building activities, the programme helps children practise language and literacy.
+Through a variety of interactive play, book talk and building the programme helps children develop their oracy skills.
 It also helps young children imagine their futures, and how they will use the skills they are learning at school when they are older.

-At the start of each programme, pupils meet business volunteers either at their workplace, online or a visit to the classroom.
+At the end of each programme, pupils get to further develop their oracy skills when they meet business volunteers either at their workplace, online or a visit to the classroom.

 Schools will receive:

-• Accompanying literacy teaching resources, linked to the national curriculum
+• A collection of literacy teaching resources, linked to the national curriculum

 • A training workshop led by the National Literacy Trust

-• Celebration event including parent packs and certificates for children to bring home
+• A parent packs and certificates for children to bring home

 Dream Big